mrkkrp/markkarpov.com/tutorial/megaparsec.md

 are actually the same, although the one which uses `choice` may look a bit nicer.*

-After scheme, there should be a colon `:`.
+After the scheme, there should be a colon `:`.
 Recall that to require something to go after something else, we use monadic bind or `do`-notation:

 ```haskell
 data Uri = Uri